RickStrahl/VirtualFoxFest2022-FoxProDotnet/Documents/Markdown/FoxProDotnet.md

 You can now step through your code, inspect local variables, any explicit watches you've set up, make changes to values, jump through the call stack etc. You can also use the **Intermediate Window** to evaluate any expression - calling methods or get property values etc.

-The execution point can be moved around in many scenarios by simply dragging it to a new location.
+The execution pointer (the yellow arrow) can be moved around in many scenarios by simply dragging it to a new location.
 This doesn't work for everything - some scenarios that code couldn't naturally reach are not allowed but you can easily re-run code that you to examine again to understand what happened (yeah I do this a lot! :smile:).

 #### Hot Reload in the Debugger
-A very new feature in Visual Studio 2022 is the ability to make code changes in **running code** and apply those changes, without restarting the entire application.
-Again this feature doesn't work for everything - some changes that change the signature of called functions or members can't be recompiled in place - but a lot of small changes can actually be made without recompiling the code.
-This means you can start the debugger and almost interactively build your code in .NET while you simply re-run your code.
+A new feature in Visual Studio 2022 is the ability to make code changes in **running code** and apply those changes, without restarting the entire application.
+This feature doesn't work for everything - some changes that change the signature of called functions or members can't be recompiled in place - but a lot of changes can be made without recompiling the code.
+This means you can start the debugger and almost interactively build your .NET code while you simply re-run your code from FoxPro.

-This is especially useful for COM Interop because remember that .NET assemblies once loaded lock the DLL they're housed in, and cannot be unloaded directly - this saves you the many steps of stopping the FoxPro app, going back into Visual Studio, compiling and then re-running the application and starting it back up.
+This is especially useful for COM Interop, because it saves from having to shut down FoxPro to unload the .NET assembly, re-compiling and then restarting.
+It can be a huge time saver.
+Combine that with the ability to move the execution pointer in the debugger and you can make incremental changes very rapidly interactively!

 For a simple example of this run the `HelloWorld.prg` to load the application.
 Then go into Visual Studio and change the following from: